ash/raku-course/essentials/simple-input-output/say/index.md

 say 42, 'Hello, World!';
 ```

-Just notice that the parts of this output will be concatenated to a single string: `42Hello, World!`, so it’s better to add a space.
+Just note that the parts of this output will be concatenated to a single string: `42Hello, World!`, so it’s better to add a space.
 And you should be able to solve this problem by now, for example, like this:

 ```raku
 say 42, ' ', 'Hello, World!';